 After reading the author’s post, I did decide to splurge on high-quality tonic water.
 I’ve never tried one because I assumed there wouldn’t be that much of a difference from my standard grocery store stuff.

-And, as you can see below, I also used orange peel, lime, peppercorns, and juniper berries for my aromatics.
+And, as you can see below, I also used some orange peel, a slice of lime, peppercorns, and juniper berries for my aromatics.
 Believe it or not, I had the juniper berries on hand.
 I have no idea why, but it saved me from having to hunt them down and wait for them to be delivered.

 The Process